oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The JSON-based representation of claims in a signed JWT is secured against modification using JWS digital signatures.
-A consumer of a signed JWT that has checked the signature can safely assume that the contents of the token have not been modified.
+A consumer of a signed JWT that has validated the signature can safely assume that the contents of the token have not been modified.
 However, anyone receiving an unencrypted JWT can read all the claims.
 Likewise, anyone with the decryption key receiving encrypted JWT